weemo/iOS-SDK/sdk-helper/README.md

 ##Known Limitations

-* The video frame can apprears croped.
+* The video frame may appear cropped on the mobile device.
 <br />Workaround: Change the orientation of the device.
-When the screen rotate, the entire video frame appears.
+When the screen rotates, the entire video frame will appear.
-* The authentication may not works, in this case the `SIP OK` does not appears.
+* The authentication may not work, in this case the `SIP OK` does not appear.
-<br />Workaround: close and kill the apps.
-Reopen and it should work.
+<br />Workaround: Close and kill the app.
+Relaunch and it should work.
 If not repeat this manipulation.
-* The HD/SD button's label does not change.
+* Toggling the HD/SD button does not work.
-<br />Workaround: There is no workaound. the button toggles the video quality but the button's label does not change.
+<br />Workaround: There is no workaround.
+The button toggles the video quality but the button label does not change.